hackerbeats/SimpleTicket-Style-Guide/README.md

 This DALL•E generated icon image spoke to me.
 We've all been there before, tethered to the support line and at the whim of endless inquiries and disgruntled customers.

-I then imported the DALL•E .png icon file into Adobe Illustrator and performed Image Trace to vectorize the image for further editing.
+I downloaded the DALL•E .png icon file, then imported it into Adobe Illustrator and performed Image Trace to vectorize the image for further editing.

 ![Illustrator image trace](https://user-images.githubusercontent.com/122168069/212476653-a2f1ca25-c049-41a4-9061-e29246c98b56.png)